onlyquake/xonotic-wiki/DarkPlaces-Index.md

 **Main Page**

-This wiki was created in an effort to document the [Darkplaces engine](https://icculus.org/twilight/darkplaces/), created by Forest "LordHavoc" Hale.
+This wiki was created in an effort to document the [Darkplaces engine](https://icculus.org/twilight/darkplaces/), created by Ashley Rose "LadyHavoc" Hale.
 Anyone with a certain knowledge of Darkplaces and it's workings/features is welcome to give their input.
 Welcome to the Darkplaces Documentation Wiki!

 Darkplaces Engine
 =================